opnsense/docs/source/manual/aliases.rst

 in scenarios where you want to push new entries from external programs.
 Such as specific lockout features or external tools feeding access control to your firewall.

-In :menuselection:`Firewall --> Diagnostics --> pfTables` you can always inspect the current contents of the external alias and add or remove entries immediately.
+In :menuselection:`Firewall --> Diagnostics --> Aliases` you can always inspect the current contents of the external alias and add or remove entries immediately.

 ..
 Tip::